 Microsoft Power Automate and how does it work?

-Traditionally, these workarounds, processes, or apps were classified as End User Computing since they were produced by the business and maintained by the business in order to make a business process repeatable or easier to complete.
+Traditionally, these workarounds, processes, or apps were classified as End User Computing since they were produced by the business and maintained by the business to make a business process repeatable or easier to complete.
 These innovations were notable for being outside the IT department’s assistance and supervision, which resulted in severe problems over time.
 Such workflows may be designed with Power Automate utilising standard components, making support much easier.
 Flows, on the other hand, can cover the entire process, pushing beyond the bounds of specific programmes, unlike traditional End User Computing.

 Connectors and Templates for Powerful Automated Integration